 By Ronna Fisher Students may have noticed a few changes in Sodexo this semester.
 Some changes have students excited for their upcoming meals, while some have left students disgruntled or confused.
 Sodexo staff have clarified what’s new and what has changed this year in the student cafeteria.
 Read More »

-Click the purple link below to download as PDF.
+Click here to download this week’s issue of The Echo as a PDF.
 Click the image below to view instantly.
-The Echo 4.27.12 Open publication – Free publishing – More crimson storm Read More »
+Open publication – Free publishing – More crimson storm Read More »

 By Kira Roberts 1) Daydream: Most shots that make people think “wow” don’t just happen on their own.
 Envision an idea, think about the kind of look you want to end up with, and plan accordingly.
 Think about things like what time of day, setting, outfits/model, and props.
 If you aren’t shooting people, think about different ways to capture what ...
 Read More »

 By Matthew Wellman Southern Nazarene University’s athletics are making the switch from NAIA to NCAA Division II.
 SNU is currently in a probationary period in which it is not eligible to win either conference or national titles.
 Because we are not playing our official conference schedule yet, the teams were forced to schedule games whenever and wherever they could get ...
 Read More »